dgaydukov/cert-aws/sa/files/sa.md

 * monitoring (integration with CloudWatch can set up some alarms)
 * all endpoints are HTTPS, you can't create unsecure http
 * send both websocket & http calls
-You can also use API Gateway with openApi to quickly generate api endpoints and underlying models.
+You can also use AGW with openApi to quickly generate api endpoints and underlying models.
 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
 Don't use stages for differente environments, but instead use different aws accounts for different env.
 Real use case for stages is if you need to support different versions of api for prod at the same time.
 You can add documentation to your api and expose it as swagger file.
-Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
+AGW can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from AGW.
-Api Gateway calls are supported by CloudFront, so your api is highly available.
+AGW calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
 Take a look [here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#cors) with java/spring.
 There are 2 types:
 * simple - you should add `Access-Control-Allow-Origin` header in response.
 Request simple if: